 "Guests are simply looking for a decent place to sleep with a great social atmosphere."

 So instead of competing dollar to dollar with these establishments, you need to focus on what hostel guests want - which is typically a fun and social atmosphere with a decent place to sleep.
 Make it a priority to keep this atmosphere consistent every day of the week.
 Describe why your backpacking experience is unique, share it online and showcase it on your website and OTAs.
 You’ll find in time that you can leverage the value-added hostels deliver and help guests decide to stay at your hostels instead of a budget hotel.

-Even though advanced rate mixing is a practice already widely adopted in the hotel industry, only a few of the big hostel chains have joined in on the fun.
-Why is it important?
-Implementing dynamic rates increases your yield (revenue).
-Rate mixing gives you better chances of being booked by customers who are looking at your offers because they always see the best combination of value-for-money.
-Plus, you won’t need to constantly adjust your nightly rates whenever demand or seasons change and events are coming up.
-For a detailed explanation on how rate mixing works in general, you can read this article that was published on the topic or check out this step-by-step guide to start maximizing revenue right away.
+Rate mixing is a practice already widely adopted in the hotel industry.
+However, only a few of the big hostel chains have discovered this.
+Why is rate mixing important?
+Implementing dynamic rates increases your yield, also known as revenue.
+Rate mixing gives you better chances of being booked by customers who are looking at your offers, because they always see the best combination of value-for-money.
+If you implement rate-mixing, you won’t need to constantly adjust your nightly rates whenever seasons change or events are coming up.
+For a detailed explanation on how rate mixing works in general, check out our step-by-step guide to start maximizing your revenue right away!

 Look at services offered, dorm facilities and free perks.
 Develop value packs and include meals or other services into your nightly rates.
 Create offers that don’t allow for direct comparison and highlight other benefits your hostel guests receive, aside from low rates per night.